PrayujaTeli/QUIC-Chat-Protocol/README.md

 - **Message Exchange**: Clients initiate a connection using QUIC and can send messages to multiple clients simultaneously.
 - **Connection Negotiation**: During the initial handshake, connection parameters such as supported features and encryption settings are negotiated.
 - **Message History**: Messages persist on the screen during each run, maintaining the conversation flow.
-- **Security**: Ensures message integrity and user authentication to prevent impersonation and unauthorized access.

 ## Protocol Details